The facilities and options

 Alternative medicine and healthcare available in Saudi Arabia

 You can easily find alternative and complementary medicine practiced across Saudi Arabia.
-These are, as ancient as and similar to Chinese medical practices, often referred to locally as Islamic Medicine.
+These are as ancient as and similar to Chinese medical practices, often called Islamic Medicine locally.

 Alternative and traditional medicine is quite popular.
-Studies have shown that 60-75% of the local population prefers traditional medication.
+Studies have shown that 60-75% of the local population prefers conventional medication.
 Only licensed practitioners are allowed to provide these treatments, which also include the following:

 The general emergency numbers in Saudi Arabia are 999 and 991.
-In case you need to call an ambulance directly, you will need to call 997.
-Ambulance response times can vary depending on your location, and therefore dire situations, it is advisable to drive directly to the nearest hospital.
+If you need to call an ambulance directly, you will need to call 997.
+Ambulance response times can vary depending on your location, and therefore, in dire situations, it is advisable to drive directly to the nearest hospital.